-Reporting on the progress and measures of success of the UFS actions will be undertaken annually through the City's Corporate Business Plan, and provided with the following years' annual action plan.
+Reporting on the progress and measures of success of the UFS actions will be undertaken annually and provided with the following years' annual action plan.
 Additionally, key updates on the UFS will be reported via an Urban Forest landing page on the City's website.